 Generally, the probationary period does not require fair procedures to be followed in dismissing an employee.
 However, an employer can still be subject to a claim if not careful on certain points.

-The first consideration is to ensure there is a probationary period clause in the employment contract and that such a clause allows the employer to dismiss the employee at any time during this period.
+The first consideration is to ensure there is a probationary period clause in the employment contract and that such a clause allows the employer to dismiss the employee at any time during this period without the application of fair procedures.
 The High Court has granted an injunction to an employee who was dismissed a couple of days after the completion of the probationary period due to the bad drafting of the probationary period clause.
 This meant that the employer was prevented from dismissing the employee and was forced to either reach a settlement or have the employee return to work.

-A probationary period needs to be long enough to allow the employer assess the employee but should be less than a year.
+A probationary period needs to be long enough to allow the employer assess the employee but must be less than a year.
 When calculating a year’s service the notice period should be included even when it is paid in lieu.
 Once an employee has one year service he/she gets the protection of the Unfair Dismissals Acts and cannot be dismissed without fair procedures being followed.
-Ideally, a probationary period should be for 6 months with the employer reserving the right to extend the probationary period if necessary to less than a year.
-The notice entitlement should also be limited to one week during the probationary period for both parties.
+A probationary period should probably be for 6 months with the employer reserving the right to extend the probationary period if necessary.

-An employer dismissing an employee during probation should simply tell the employee that it isn’t working out and not get into the details.
+An employer dismissing an employee during probation should simply tell the employee that it is not working out and not get into any detail.
 The employee should be informed whether he/she is required to work the notice period or is being paid in lieu.
 However, if the employee in question can argue one of the 9 grounds of discrimination under the Employment Equality Acts then a reason should be set out to illustrate that it has nothing to do with discrimination.
 In that regard, employers should be mindful of the 9 discriminatory grounds being race/place of origin, age, gender, family status, civil status, religion, sexual orientation, disability and membership of the Travelling Community.